-Prior to starting dental school, students must complete a bachelor's degree and complete the Dental Admissions Test.
+Prior to starting a D.D.S. program, students must complete a bachelor's degree and earn acceptable scores on the Dental Admission Test.
 Admissions in the field can be competitive, so most students apply to several dental schools.
 Coursework in the biological sciences is highly recommended for aspiring dentists during the undergraduate years.

 Aspiring oral and maxillofacial surgeons complete dental school, a general surgery internship year, and then complete an additional three years of specialized training.
 The full course of training requires approximately 7-8 years following completion of the undergraduate degree.
 After that, licensure must be obtained to begin practicing in the field.